Carl XVI Gustaf

-Carl XVI Gustaf (Carl Gustaf Folke Hubertus; born 30 April 1946) is King of Sweden, reigning since 1973.
-Having reigned for years, he is the longest-reigning monarch in Swedish history.
+Carl XVI Gustaf (Carl Gustaf Folke Hubertus; born 30 April 1946) is King of Sweden since 15 September 1973.
+Having reigned for years, he is the longest-reigning monarch in Swedish history and the second longest-serving current head of state.

 Carl Gustaf was born during the reign of his paternal great-grandfather, King Gustaf V, as the youngest child and only son of Prince Gustaf Adolf, Duke of Västerbotten, and Princess Sibylla of Saxe-Coburg and Gotha.
 His father died in an airplane crash in Denmark in January 1947, when Carl Gustaf was nine months old.
 Carl Gustaf became crown prince and heir apparent to the Swedish throne at the age of four when his grandfather Gustaf VI Adolf acceded to the throne in 1950.

 Carl Gustaf acceded to the throne upon his grandfather's death on 15 September 1973.
 Shortly after he became king, the new 1974 Instrument of Government took effect, formally stripping the monarchy of its remaining executive powers.
 As a result, Carl Gustaf no longer performs many of the duties normally accorded to a head of state in parliamentary regimes, such as the formal appointment of the prime minister, signing legislation into law, and being commander-in-chief of the nation's military.
 The new instrument explicitly limited the king to ceremonial and representative functions, while he retained the right to be regularly informed of affairs of state.
 As head of the House of Bernadotte, Carl Gustaf has also been able to make a number of decisions about the titles and positions of its members.

 In June 1976, Carl Gustaf married Silvia Sommerlath.
 They have three children: Victoria, Carl Philip, and Madeleine.
 The king's heir apparent, after passage on 1 January 1980 of a new law establishing absolute primogeniture, is his eldest child, Crown Princess Victoria.
 Victoria's younger brother, Carl Philip, was briefly the heir apparent from his birth in May 1979 until the application of said law.